gpoell/qmul-rbh-gui/README.md

 `19.    self.connect_btn.clicked.connect(lambda: self.emit_signal("connect"))`
 `33.    self.sig_state_command.emit(command)`

-The State Machine has a slot decorator (line 41) that actively listens for string signals with the name "stateCommand" and uses the value to process the command in its exec() method (line 42).
-This creates a new thread which executes the Tactile Sensor connect method (line 60).
+The State Machine has a slot decorator (line 41) that actively listens for string signals with the name "stateCommand" and uses the value to determine which processes to run in seperate threads (line 42, 58).
+In this scenario, the "connect" signal executes the Tactile Sensor connect method (line 60).

 <b>StateMachine.py</b>